solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 Using deep links as a communication protocol between two apps is **fundamentally going against what they were designed for**.
 Although possible, it leads to precarious implementations and can even expose a risk during the Apple app review process.
 Apple cares about user experience and may be inclined to reject apps that heavily rely on this improper usage of deep links.

-## Potential iOS Solutions
+## Solutions

-If deep links are not the solution for iOS wallet signing, then what is?
+There is still a way forward to enable iOS transaction signing and custody while also delivering a good user experience.

+As discussed above, iOS presents challenges in enabling inter-app communication.
+This is problematic for the _traditional model_ of key custody, where a wallet app stores the key pair.
+In the past year, we have seen dApps are exploring different models of key custody for product spaces where the traditional model have too much friction.

+##### Traditional Key Custody Model

+- Keypair is stored in the wallet app
+- dApp needs to request approval for each action
+- Born out of DeFi and NFT related use cases

+##### Alternative Key Custody Model

+- Keypair can be stored per app
+- No inter-app communication required
+- Enables newer use cases like Gaming

+For these alternative key custody solutions, there is a viable solution forward for iOS dApps.
+Let's approach the solutions from two perspectives: dApp developers and wallet apps.

+### Solutions for dApp developers

+#### Wallet-as-a-service

+A growing solution for native iOS apps is to use a _wallet-as-a-service_ provider.

+In general, these services enable dApps to have a "per-app" wallet for each user, rather than relying on a user having a self-custody wallet app.
+The provider is involved managing/storing the keypair with their own implementation (ie: MPC-TSS, MPC-SSS).

+The relevant advantages of this solution:

+1. Users can onboard quicker, reducing the additional step of installing another app.
+2. Uses patterns like Social and Email login that are familiar to Web2 users.
+3. No inter-app communication required, so this model works on iOS.

+There are many different provider services and each offer varying levels of security, decentralization, and UX.
+A dApp developer should research and evaluate the trade-offs of this solution and make the correct decision for their product space.

+Further discussion about the technical implementation of wallet-as-a-service providers are out of scope for this blog post, but [this article from Particle Network](https://blog.particle.network/embedded-web3-wallets-how-to-choose-a-wallet-service) gives an in-depth comparison of the different providers, implementations, and tradeoffs.

+#### Passkeys

+Passkeys are an emerging solution for key custody across mobile and desktop devices.
+In short, passkeys use public key cryptography to securely store secrets for apps and websites.
+Passkeys are a generalized solution to store secrets like account passwords, but can be used for web3 purposes (ie: storing keypairs).

+The advantages of passkeys:

+1. Users do not need to remember a _password_ to access their secrets.
+Instead they use biometrics like FaceID or fingerprint scanning to unlock their secrets, which is arguably both more convenient and secure for users.
+2. Phishing resistant.
+Passkeys are intrinsically linked with the app or website they were created for, so people can never be tricked into using their passkey to sign in to a fraudulent app or website.

+For a more detailed understanding of how passkeys actually store and manage a secret on a device, read the official [Apple docs](https://support.apple.com/guide/iphone/use-passkeys-to-sign-in-to-apps-and-websites-iphf538ea8d0/ios) and [Android docs](https://developers.google.com/identity/passkeys).

+### Solutions for Wallet apps

+As discussed previously, iOS presents challenges in establishing the inter-app communication necessary for a wallet app.
+With Safari Web Extensions, however, a wallet app can provide a good UX for their iOS users browsing on _Mobile Web._

-### iOS Safari Web Extension
+#### iOS Safari Web Extension

-Through the use of a Solana wallet with a [_Safari Web Extension_](https://github.com/solana-mobile/SolanaSafariWalletExtension), iOS users can request wallet signing in the _iOS Safari browser_.
-Although it does not solve the full problem of transaction signing for a native app, it at least provides a smooth signing UX on the mobile browser.

-The user can receive signing from their installed native iOS wallet all within the Safari browser.
+iOS users can request wallet signing in the iOS Safari browser through the use of a Solana wallet with a [_Safari Web Extension_](https://github.com/solana-mobile/SolanaSafariWalletExtension).
+The user can receive signing from their installed native iOS app all within the Safari browser.
 An example of this is [Glow iOS wallet](https://glow.app/).
 The Glow app is a native iOS wallet that also provides a Safari Web Extension for wallet signing while browsing Safari.

 From the dApp perspective, no additional work needs to be done to be compatible with a Safari Web Extension.
 They work similarly to the typical desktop Chrome extension wallet, so as long as your web dApp uses standard Solana wallet adapter libraries, it will automatically detect a Safari Web Extension wallet on iOS.

 Solana wallet teams need to adopt and integrate Safari Web Extensions into their wallets, and unlock iOS mobile browser signing for the whole ecosystem.
-To promote this, Solana Mobile has provided an open-source example of an iOS wallet app that implements a [Safari Web Extension](https://github.com/solana-mobile/SolanaSafariWalletExtension).
+To promote this, Solana Mobile has provided an [open-source example](https://github.com/solana-mobile/SolanaSafariWalletExtension) of an iOS wallet app that implements a Safari Web Extension.

-### Wallet-as-a-service

-_Wallet-as-a-service_ is a custody solution where key storage and signing is managed through a 3rd party service.

-These services enable dApps to have a "per-app" wallet for each user, rather than relying on a user already having an installed self-custody wallet app (like Phantom, Glow, etc).
-This means, an iOS app can integrate one of these services and receive transaction signing, without the problem of dApp to wallet app communication.

-These managed wallet services offer a range of varying custody levels, depending on their implementation.
-Usually, they provide a form of "social login", where the user can login to the dApp with their email.
-Behind the scenes, the provider usually manages key custody through some MPC or custodial storage solution.

-Examples of this type of managed wallet service are [Web3Auth](https://web3auth.io/), [Magic](https://web3auth.io/), and [Metakeep](https://metakeep.xyz/#why-metakeep).

-### Passkeys

-Passkeys are an emerging solution for dApp key custody across mobile and desktop devices.
-In short, passkeys use public key cryptography to store secrets locally on a device within the secure element.
-On mobile devices, passkeys can be used by an app through system-level APIs.
-Passkeys are a generalized solution to store secrets, but can be used for web3 purposes (ie: storing keypairs).

-An advantage of using passkeys is that users do not need a _password_ to access their secrets.
-Instead they use biometrics like FaceID or fingerprint scanning to unlock their secrets, which is arguably more convenient and secure for users.

-This is a promising solution that balances the tradeoff of self-custody, convenience, and security.

 ## Concluding thoughts

 Although, MWA in its current form does not work on iOS, there are a growing number of solutions in its place.

-As a dApp developer, you should research the different solutions for your use case, and think about this early in your design roadmap.
-Evaluate the different tradeoffs for each solution and, ultimately, focus on creating the best UX possible.
+As a dApp developer, research the different types of solutions presented and decide which creates the best UX for your product space.
+Perhaps, deeplinks are simple enough to work for your use-case.

+As a wallet developer, we urge you to implement a Safari Web Extension alongside your wallet app to unlock iOS signing on the mobile browser.
+As mentioned above, use the [open-source example wallet implementation](https://github.com/solana-mobile/SolanaSafariWalletExtension) as a reference and get in contact with the Solana Mobile team.

 ###### Footnotes